haleypruittcc/ActiveDircetory/README.md

 - In Active Dircetory Users and Computers (ADUC), create an Organizational Unit (OU) called "_EMPLOYEES"
 - Next, Create a new OU named "_ADMINS"
-- Create a new employees named of chose example: "Haley Pruitt" (same password as eariler) with username of "haley_admin".
+- Create a new employees named of chose example: "Haley Pruitt" (same password as eariler) with username of "haley_admin" in ADMIN.
 - Add "haley_admin" to the "Domain Admins" Security Group.
+   - Properties -> Member of -> Add-> Check names -> Apply
 - Log out the Remote Desktop connection to DC-1 and back in as "mydomain.com\haley_admin"
 - User haley_admin as domain account for now on.